-Coconut flakes are processed in a food processor, optionally with a bit of coconut oil to make creamy coconut butter.
+Shredded coconut is processed in a food processor to make a creamy coconut butter.

-It can be used as a vegan, dairy free butter replacement, nut-free butter (instead of cashew butter or almond butter), as a base for desserts such as fudge and for frosting.
+It can be used as a vegan, dairy-free butter replacement, nut-free butter (instead of cashew butter or almond butter), as a base for desserts such as fudge and for frosting.
 Coconut butter is also known as coconut manna.

-Dehydrated or air/oven dried coconut meat is blended to flour.
+Dehydrated or air/oven dried ground coconut meat is blended to make flour.

-Coconut flour makes a great gluten-free flour and can replace regular wheat or other grain flours in most recipes.
+Coconut flour is gluten-free and can replace regular wheat and other grain flours in most recipes.

-It has a mildly sweet taste, but is not dominant, so it can also be used in savory dishes.
+It has a mildly sweet taste, but it’s not dominant, so it’s also suitable in savory dishes.

 Coconut flour has the highest fiber content of all flours: 48%.
 It’s low in carbohydrates and is a favorite in Paleo cooking.

-Because it’s so rich in fiber it absorbs more liquid, so you will need to use a different ratio than you would with regular flour, roughly 1/4 cup of coconut flour for 1 cup of regular flour.
-You’ll have to experiment a bit with it to see what works best for you.
+Because it’s so rich in fiber it absorbs more liquid.
+This means that you will need to use a different ratio than you would with regular flour: roughly 1/4 cup of coconut flour for 1 cup of regular flour.
+Experiment with it to see what works best for you.

 Coconut syrup or Toddy

-Juice extracted from the flower buds of the coconut palm is heated to evaporate the liquid until it transforms into a syrup consistency.
-It can be used as a sweetener, to prepare desserts or be further processed to make:
+This is juice extracted from the flower buds of the coconut palm.
+You heat it to evaporate the liquid until it transforms into a syrup consistency.
+It can be used as a sweetener, to prepare desserts or process it further to make coconut sugar.

 Its glycemic index of 35 is lower than that of regular sugar and most other sweeteners.
-It contains minerals such as iron, calcium, zinc, magnesium and potassium, different amino acids and vitamins B.
+Besides that it contains minerals such as iron, calcium, zinc, magnesium and potassium, different amino acids and vitamins B.

-Coconut syrup can be further processed into a variety of coconut candy.
+Coconut syrup forms the base for a variety of coconut candy.
 You’ll find different types in various parts of the world.
-Some of my favorites are from Indonesia, Mexico, Thailand and the Czech Republic.

-A light alcoholic beverage made from coconut syrup, very popular in different parts of Asia, South America, Africa and the Caribbean.
+A light alcoholic beverage made from coconut syrup, which is very popular in different parts of Asia, South America, Africa and the Caribbean.

 Coconut sap juice

-The sap of the coconut palm blossoms is collected to make this sweet, rich beverage.
+The sap of the coconut palm blossoms is the base for this sweet, rich beverage.

-Coconut sap juice is fermented and salt is added to it.
-It is used as a low-sodium soy sauce alternative.
+When you ferment coconut sap juice and add salt to it, you get a low-sodium soy sauce alternative.

 The taste is slightly sweet, so it’s a bit like ketjap manis or teriyaki sauce, but more liquid.

-It’s very suitable for people with soy or gluten sensitivities, anyone who wants to avoid soy or keep their sodium intake low. as it contains around 70% less sodium compared to soy sauce.
+It’s very suitable for people with soy or gluten sensitivities, anyone who wants to avoid soy or keep the sodium intake low.
+It contains 70% less sodium compared to soy sauce.

-The last on today’s list of coconut products is coconut vinegar.
+The last on the list of healthy coconut products is coconut vinegar.
 It’s made from fermented coconut water from young coconuts or fermented coconut palm sap.

-Coconut vinegar is a popular ingredient in Asian cuisines including the Philippines, India and Sri Lanka.
+Coconut vinegar is a popular ingredient in Asian cuisines such as the Philippines, India and Sri Lanka.
 It has an acidic taste and contains many nutrients.

-This type of vinegar is rich in potassium and also contains other minerals including iron, magnesium, zinc, copper and manganese.
-It contains the 9 essential amino acids, which are used by the body as protein building blocks and 8 other amino acids.
+The vinegar is rich in potassium and also contains other minerals including iron, magnesium, zinc, copper and manganese.
+It contains the 9 essential amino acids, which are used by the body as protein building blocks, plus other 8 other amino acids.

-Coconut vinegar is suitable for diabetics and people who watch their sugar intake, as it has a low glycemic index of 35.
+Coconut vinegar is suitable for diabetics and people who watch their sugar intake.
+It has a low glycemic index of 35.

 Quite impressive right?
-And that’s only one side of coconut’s amazing versatility.
+And this is only one side of coconut’s amazing versatility.

-The coconut shell, husk, coir, leaves, trunks and roots are used to produce brushes, ropes, carpets, fishing nets, fuel, charcoal, mattress filling, musical instruments and much more.
+The coconut shell, husk, coir, leaves, trunks and roots are versatile materials.
+You can make brushes, ropes, carpets, fishing nets, fuel, charcoal, mattress filling, musical instruments and much more from them.